top of page

 One of our main research areas in the TAPP group is related to the study of kimberlites and their mantle cargo.
 We investigate the origin and evolution of the kimberlite magma from source to surface primarily using the composition of complexly zoned olivine grains.

-Diamond growth and destruction in the SCLM constrained using morphological characteristics
+Diamond growth and destruction in the SCLM

 South Africa has a rich heritage of diamond research.
 In 2022, I began a new line of research looking at diamond morphology to constrain growth and destruction events that occurred in the mantle.
 This research takes on two primary approaches: 1) X-ray CT tomography of diamondiferous xenoliths and 2) The study of diamond morphology using diamond parcels sourced from mines and the John J. Gurney collection